a-alanine, a-amino-propionic acid, b-alanine, b-amino-propionic acid

 Alanine may help treat diabetes.
 This is because it helps the body use glucose.
 It helps prevent low blood sugar (hypoglycemia).

 Amino acids are available as single amino acids or in amino-acid combinations.
 They’re in multivitamin formulas, proteins, and food supplements.
-The forms they come in include tablets, fluids, and powders.
+Amino acids can be taken as tablets, fluids, and powders.

-If you eat enough protein in your diet, you should be getting all the amino acids you need.
+If you eat enough complete proteins or combinations of protein-rich foods in your diet, you should be getting all the amino acids you need.

 There are no conditions that increase the need for alanine.